 Using techniques like pattern learning and reinforcement learning, the NPCs in the games evolve by self-learning from their actions.
 The games also become rather realistic because they interpret and respond to the player’s actions as well.
 There also are a lot of programs that do not need human interfaces and are able to create virtual worlds automatically.

 Normally, developing a game requires a lot of time and money to be invested into it.
 And you aren’t even sure how well the market will accept the game.
 AI can help dramatically reduce the time taken to build a game and save a lot of resources that would be spent on developing the game.

-AI helps make the game more intuitive.
+Using AI in games helps make the games more intuitive.
 In addition to this, the game can use AI to figure out the user’s ability and expertise with the game, and adjust the difficulty level of the game in real-time to match that.

-What is the future of AI in gaming?
+What is the future of AI in gaming industry?